RyanNgCT/IS2218/Lecture 3 - Accounting Fundamentals II.md

 	- shows the journey or process

 - is not a new statement, can be constructed using a balance sheet and income statement
+	- this is required for business who conform to accrual accounting standards
 - if we don't receive cash, we can't record it (???)

+- Main Principle: Records revenue as it is earned and record expenses as they are incurred

+- Net cash flow should match up

 **Components**
 Only Three uses of cash (inflow or outflow)